Provincial and Federal Awards

 The John Ross Paramedic Mentor Award was created by the Paramedic Pay It Forward Award team in 2015 to recognize mentors in the paramedic profession.
 The award is $500 and is presented to one Alberta practitioner.

 This is a peer nominated award that recognizes practitioners that positively impact the paramedicine profession in their role as mentors.
 The nominee must be a registered practitioner within Alberta (EMR, PCP or ACP).
-The deadline for the 2018 nominations is April 20, 2018.

 More information is available about the John Ross Paramedics Mentor Award on the Paramedic Pay It Forward Award website.